-87 These effects include secondary, cumulative (see also Section 8.2), synergistic, short, medium and long-term permanent and temporary, positive and negative effects.
+&lt;sup>87 These effects include secondary, cumulative (see also Section 8.2), synergistic, short, medium and long-term permanent and temporary, positive and negative effects.

-88 See also Section 5
+See also Section 5

-Environmental SEO Guiding Principle Strategic Environmental Objectives Component Code Material Assets МА Sustainable and efficient use of natural resources Optimise existing infrastructure and provide new infrastructure to match population distribution proposals in the County Ensure access to affordable, reliable, sustainable and modern energy for all which encourages a broad energy generation mix to ensure security of supply - wind, wave solar, tidal, biomass, energy from waste and traditional fossil fuels Promote the circular economy, reduce waste, and increase energy efficiencies Ensure there is adequate sewerage and drainage infrastructure in place to support new development Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Encourage the transition to a zero-carbon economy by facilitating the development of a grid infrastructure to support renewables and international connectivity.
-Reduce the average energy consumption per capita including promoting energy efficient buildings, retrofitting, smart-buildings, cities and grids Air A Support clean air policies that reduce the impact of air pollution on the environment and public health To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all sectors with particular reference to emissions from transport, residential heating, industry and agriculture.
+Environmental SEO Guiding Principle Strategic Environmental Objectives Component Code • Material Assets МА Sustainable and efficient use of natural resources Optimise existing infrastructure and provide new infrastructure to match population distribution proposals in the County Ensure access to affordable, reliable, sustainable and modern energy for all which encourages a broad energy generation mix to ensure security of supply - wind, wave solar, tidal, biomass, energy from waste and traditional fossil fuels Promote the circular economy, reduce waste, and increase energy efficiencies Ensure there is adequate sewerage and drainage infrastructure in place to support new development Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Encourage the transition to a zero-carbon economy by facilitating the development of a grid infrastructure to support renewables and international connectivity.
+Reduce the average energy consumption per capita including promoting energy efficient buildings, retrofitting, smart-buildings, cities and grids Air Α Support clean air policies that reduce the impact of air pollution on the environment and public health To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all sectors with particular reference to emissions from transport, residential heating, industry and agriculture.
 Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency.
 Promote continuing improvement in air quality.
-Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels.
-Climatic Factors C Achieving transition to a competitive, low carbon, climate-resilient economy that is cognisant of environmental impacts To minimise emissions of greenhouse gasses.
-Integrate sustainable design solutions into the County's infrastructure (e.g. energy efficient buildings; green infrastructure).
-Contribute towards the reduction of greenhouse gas emissions in line with national targets.
-Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Cultural Heritage СН Safeguard cultural heritage features and their settings through responsible design and positioning of development Protect places, features, buildings and landscapes of cultural, archaeological or architectural heritage Landscape L Protect and enhance the landscape character • To implement the Plan's framework for identification, assessment, protection, management and planning of landscapes having regard to the European Landscape Convention
+Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO Climatic Factors С Achieving transition to a competitive, low carbon, climate-resilient economy that is cognisant of environmental impacts energy efficient buildings; green infrastructure). • Contribute towards the reduction of greenhouse gas emissions in line with Cultural Heritage СН Safeguard cultural heritage features and their settings through responsible design and positioning of development Protect places, features, buildings and landscapes of cultural, archaeological or architectural heritage Landscape L Protect and enhance the landscape character To implement the Plan's framework for identification, assessment, protection, management and planning of landscapes having regard to the European Landscape Convention